tiny-go/middleware/README.md

 - `PanicRecover` - catches the panics inside our chain
 - `SetHeaders` - provides an easy way to set response headers

+### Experimental middleware
+It means that work is still in progress, a lot of things can be changed or even removed
+- `AsyncRequest` - allows to set request timeout, if request has not been processed during this time - middleware returns `request ID` and HTTP code 202 (`Accepted`).
+You can make a new request wtih given `request ID` later to obtain the result.
+The result can be provided only once and won't be available after that anymore.

 ### Examples

 1. Build the handler using middleware chaining functions: